Melvillian/coinbase_dca/README.md

 1. Create an account on Coinbase and create an API key and secret, [which you can do here](https://cloud.coinbase.com/access/api).
-Make sure you generate a "Trading Key", not a "General Key", because Trading Keys are the new authentication system that Coinbase uses
+Make sure you generate a "Trading Key", not a "General Key", because Trading Keys are the new authentication system that Coinbase uses.
+Also note that you will need to provide an IP address (or IP address range) from which this script is allowed to execute.
+I have used [WhatsMyIp](https://whatismyipaddress.com/) to get my local IP address, but I'm aware that my ISP may change that IP address at any time. c'est la vie.

 2. Once you have the `API_KEY` and `API_SECRET`, run `cp .env.example .env` and
    fill in your API key + secret info.
 Note, currently the bot only sells, there